What Rights Do I Have for Unauthorized Use of My Photo on the Internet?

-Learn what rights you have if your photo was posted to an Internet website without permission.
+What rights do you have if your photo was posted online without your permission?

-You can stop a website's use of your image for three reasons: invasion of privacy, violation of right of publicity, or defamation.
+You can stop a website's use of your image for several reasons, such as invasion of privacy, violation of the right of publicity, copyright infringement, violations of federal criminal law, or defamation.
+In addition, biometric privacy laws and nonconsensual intimate imagery statutes can provide legal protections.

-You can also stop the website use if the photo defames you—that is, it creates a false impression and injures your reputation.
+You can also stop the website use of a photo if it defames you—that is, it creates a false impression and injures your reputation.
 For example, it would be defamatory to doctor a photo to make it seem as if you were shoplifting.
-The fact that an unmodified photo is unflattering is not enough to claim defamation.
+The fact that an unmodified photo is unflattering isn't enough to claim defamation.
 The photo must falsely portray you and must cause people in the community to think less of you.
-(Read about key legal issues related to potential defamation on Facebook, blogs, Twitter, and elsewhere.)
+Public figures face higher legal standards.

 Talk to a Lawyer